zzyyfff/dko-challenges-1/README.md

 grunt test
 ```

+1. Read Prompts in files in lib
 1. Pass all tests
-1. Read Description in files in lib